tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 + tst_main_vXX.sh is the bash (Linux) script that supports users to compile the package.

-where _vXX marks the current version, e.g. _v01, _v02, etc. The newest version of the module is stayed the same name: mod_mlf_garrappa.f90, while older version are marked by the _vXX.
+where _vXX marks the current version, e.g. _v01, _v02, etc. The newest version of the module is stayed the same name: mod_mlf_garrappa.f90, while older versions are marked by the _vXX.

 In case the script tst_main_vXX.sh makes you to be confused, read inside the files mod_mlf_garrappa.f90 and tst_main_vXX.f90 to know how to compile.
 It is very simple.
 Here is an example with gfortran compiler (version 4.9.2)